Are you experiencing a corrupted flash drive? This troubleshooting guide will help!

 You situation is looking bleak if you have followed these walkthroughs without seeing an improvement to your device.
 At this point it is safe to essentially rule out the possibility that you are going to recover data from your corrupted flash drive on your own.
 Now you are essentially at a crossroads, the path forward will depend on the importance of the files on your flash drive.

-If the corrupted flash drive contains files of financial or sentimental significance, Data Savers offers an industry leading flash drive data recovery service.
+If the corrupted flash drive contains files of financial or sentimental significance, Data Savers LLC offers an industry leading flash drive data recovery service.
 Flash drive data recovery is a complex procedure that many data recovery professionals will avoid entirely.
-Fortunately for you, the data recovery professionals at Data Savers have nearly two decades of experience with complex data recovery procedures.
+Fortunately for you, the data recovery professionals at Data Savers LLC have nearly two decades of experience with complex data recovery procedures.

 If the corrupted thumb drive does not contain critically important files, you can potentially restore the flash drive to a functional state by formatting the drive.
 This procedure will delete everything on the drive, but you should be left with a functional device after following these steps.